Warboys

 Warboys is a large village and civil parish in the Huntingdonshire district of Cambridgeshire, England, 7 mi north-east of Huntingdon.

 Geology

 Igneous diorite rocks are located around 171–217 m below ground at Warboys.
 Discovered in the 1960s, it is suspected that these rocks form the remnants of a volcano of the Hercynian Orogeny (+300 MYA).

 History

 Warboys is a large parish and a village on what was the eastern side of Huntingdonshire bordering on Cambridgeshire.

 The place-name 'Warboys' is first attested in a Saxon charter of 974, where it appears as Wardebusc and Weardebusc.
-The name is from the Old Norse vardi and buski, and means 'beacon with bushes'.
+The name is perhaps from the Old Norse vardi and buski, and means 'beacon with bushes'.
+"Wearda" was also an Old English personal name, and it has been suggested this word means, literally, "bush of a man called Wearda", or, that the first element is from the Old English "weard" (‘watch, protection’).
+Additionally, the first Norman family to settle there was named Wardebois, whom, initially, according to John Leland, were named Verbois, from Verboys, near Rouen.
+The Verbois were known as the Wardebois, from at least 1199 to 1322.
+After this period, the town's name shifted to Warbois, then, finally, Warboys.